-For each year, the actuary determines the reasonable range of the actuarial valuation interest rate, an expected long-term portfolio rate of return and standard deviation based upon the System's target asset allocation and a thirty-year time horizon.
-These rates were based on an analysis of the System's portfolio along with expected longterm rates of return, standard deviations of return, and correlations between asset classes collected from a number of investment consulting firms in addition to the System's investment consultant, NEPC, L.L.C.
+For each year, the actuary determines the reasonable range of the actuarial valuation interest rate, an expected long-term portfolio rate of return and standard deviation based upon the System's target asset allocation and a long-term time horizon.
+These rates were based on an analysis of the System's portfolio along with expected long term rates of return, standard deviations of return, and correlations between asset classes collected from a number of investment consulting firms in addition to the System's investment consultant, NEPC.
 Using these values and assuming that future portfolio returns are normally distributed, ten thousand trials of returns over the upcoming thirty years was performed.
 The results of these trials were organized into percentiles and a reasonable range equal to the 40th through 60th percentiles was set.
-For the fiscal year ended June 30, 2021, the reasonable range was set at 6.19% through 7.33% and the Board of Trustees elected to set the System's assumed rate of return at 6.90% for Fiscal 2021.
-For the fiscal year ended June 30, 2020, the reasonable range was set at 5.99% through 7.06% and the Board of Trustees elected to set the System's assumed rate of return at 7.00% for Fiscal 2020.
-The actuarial valuation interest rates selected by the board, which were within the reasonable range, were 6.90% and 7.00% for fiscal years 2021 and 2020, respectively.
+For the fiscal year ended June 30, 2022, the reasonable range was set at 6.03% through 7.18% and the Board of Trustees elected to set the System's assumed rate of return at 6.90% for Fiscal 2022.
+The actuarial valuation interest rates selected by the board, which were within the reasonable range, were 6.90% for fiscal year 2022.

-The remaining actuarial assumptions utilized for this report are based on the results of an actuarial experience study completed September 24, 2020, for the period July 1, 2014 - June 30, 2019, unless otherwise specified in this report.
-Additional details are given in the actuary's complete 2020 Experience Report for the period July 1, 2014 - June 30, 2019 which can be obtained from the Firefighters' Retirement System website at www.ffret.com under the Finance tab, Actuarial Valuations section.
-A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2021, are as follows:
+The remaining actuarial assumptions utilized for this report for fiscal years 2022 are based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019, unless otherwise specified in this report.
+Additional details are given in the actuary's complete 2020 Experience Study Report.
+Additional information on the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2022, is as follows:

+Valuation Date

+Actuarial Cost Method

+Entry Age Normal Cost

+Estimated Remaining Service Life

+7 years, closed period

+Investment Rate of Return

+6.90% per annum (net of investment expenses, including inflation) (decreased from 7.00% in 2020)

+Inflation Rate

+2.50% per annum

+Salary increases

-Valuation Date June 30, 2021 Actuarial Cost Method Entry Age Normal Cost Estimated Remaining Service Life 7 years, closed period Investment Rate of Return 6.90% per annum (net of investment expenses, including inflation) (decreased from 7.00% in 2020) Inflation Rate 2.50% per annum Salary increases 14.10% in the first two years of service and 5.20% with 3 or more years of service; includes inflation and merit increases Cost of Living Adjustments For the purpose of determining the present value of benefits, COLAs were deemed not to be substantively automatic and only those previously granted were included.
+14.10% in the first two years of service and 5.20% with 3 or more years of service; includes inflation and merit increases

+Cost of Living Adjustments

+For the purpose of determining the present value of benefits, COLAs were deemed not to be substantively automatic and only those previously granted were included.
-For the June 30, 2021 valuation, assumptions for mortality rates were based on the following:

-- For active members, mortality was set equal to the Pub-2010 Public Retirement Plans Mortality Table for Safety Below-Median Employees. - For annuitants and beneficiaries, mortality was set equal to the Pub-2010 Public Retirement Plans Mortality Table for Safety Below-Median Healthy Retirees. - For disabled retirees, mortality was set equal to the Pub-2010 Public Retirement Plans Mortality Table for Safety Disabled Retirees. - In all cases the base table was multiplied by 105% for males and 115% for females, each with full generational projection using the appropriate MP-2019 scale.